Last updated on February 10th, 2022

 Sub-ohm vaping is possible (and pleasurable), but you really have to pay attention and follow the directions.
 This applies even when vaping on a practically fool-proof advanced vaporizer which adjusts the voltage automatically to the wattage.
 Most of the better vapor companies sell these types of Vape Mods.

-I know it’s easy to get carried away experimenting with home-made coils, sub-ohm attys and over 50 watts of power.
-After all, massive clouds are very cool, but they will never be bigger than an “exploding ecig” headline.
+Cloudchasers sometimes get carried away experimenting with home-made batteries, coils, and mega watts of power.
+After all; massive clouds are very cool, but they will never be bigger than an “exploding ecig” headline.